 With computers and mobile devices gaining ground every day, we will continue to see the rise in their use for everyday interactions.
 Touch screens that were scarce a decade ago, are now in common use.
 Before long, we will be using wearable devices and communicating interactively with gestures and inferences.

 One could easily argue that I have over-simplified a very large subject that encompasses way more than what I have identified in this short article.
 Just do a search for “user experience design” and you’ll find a plethora of information.
-However, the bottom line is that a good user experience is transparent (e.g.: Apple Computer, Audi, Starbucks, Trader Joe’s) and meets or exceeds users’ expectations, whether it is a business’s marketing web site, an online application or a company’s Intranet.
+However, the bottom line is that a good user experience is transparent (e.g.: Apple Computer, Audi, Starbucks, Trader Joe’s) and meets or exceeds users’ expectations, whether it is a business’s marketing web site or custom software.
 Just realize that it does take some work to get there and even a little extra attention in this area will always lead to greater user satisfaction, better retention of your brand, and improved conversion rates.
 So, why not start balancing user needs and expectations with your business goals to create a better user experience?

 Please let us know your thoughts on UXD in the comments below.